freetonik/quickref.dev/README.md

 - Blogs (`blogs.txt`)
 - Repositories (`repositories.txt`)

 Category "All" is compiled automatically by combining all other categories.
-Quickref.dev searches in all subdomains.
-For example, if `https://abc.com` is specified, any subdomain of arbitrary depth (`https://x.abc.com`, `https://y.x.abc.com`, etc) are indexed and searched.
+Quickref.dev searches in all subdomains, regardless of depth.
+For example, if `https://abc.com` is specified, all existing subdomains (`https://x.abc.com`, `https://y.x.abc.com`, etc) are indexed and searched.

 ## Cards